 The project includes adding $25 million in bicycle and pedestrian facilities that span the entire lengths of the corridor, including:

 - Conversion of the steel truss bridge over the Colorado River into a bicycle and pedestrian bridge

 - Construction of a bicycle and pedestrian trail head at the Colorado River

 - New pedestrian bridges crossing over the US 183 corridor at Springdale Road, YMCA/East 51st Street and Bolm Road

 - Bike lanes on the US 183 general purpose lanes

 - 10-foot-wide shared use path constructed along the entire 8-mile corridor

 In addition, users of the facility will also have the choice to ride a Capital Metro bus or registered van pool.
-Capital Metro buses and registered van pools travel toll-free on the 183 South Expressway.
+Capital Metro buses and registered van pools travel toll-free on the 183 South Toll Road.

 No. Use of the 183 South Expressway toll lanes will be optional.
-The Mobility Authority will be reconstructing the non-tolled US 183 general purpose lanes, eliminating a number of traffic signals and in some areas of the corridor adding additional lanes.
-Drivers will always have the option to use these non-tolled general purpose lanes.
+The Mobility Authority is also reconstructing the non-tolled US 183 general-purpose lanes, eliminating a number of traffic signals and in some areas of the corridor adding additional lanes.
+Drivers will always have the option to use these non-tolled general-purpose lanes.